Deus Ex: Invisible War Game Cover

 • “I highly recommend installing the 'Visible Upgrade' mod; it improves performance on newer systems a lot.”

-The humor in the game is a mixed bag, with many players finding enjoyment in its chaotic gameplay, silly side quests, and unintentional comedic moments, particularly from the ragdoll physics and poor voice acting.
-While some aspects, like the competition between coffee chains and quirky dialogue choices, provide laughs, others feel like a step down from the predecessor, leading to a blend of frustration and amusement.
-Overall, the game delivers a variety of humorous experiences, though it may not meet the high expectations set by its predecessor.
+The humor in the game is a mixed bag, with many players finding enjoyment in its chaotic gameplay, silly side quests, and unintentional comedic moments stemming from poor voice acting and broken physics.
+While some aspects, like the competition between coffee chains and the absurdity of combat AI, provide genuine laughs, others feel like a step down from the predecessor, lacking the depth and charisma that made the original memorable.
+Overall, the game offers a blend of intentional and accidental humor that can lead to entertaining experiences, despite its shortcomings.

 • “The physics in the game engine becomes hilariously rubber-band-like as objects get stuck in walls and there are plenty of fourth-wall-breaking moments of pure comedy where it just doesn't belong because of this.”